aboaishehmohammed/interview-task/README.md

 # Deliverables
 **All requirements mentioned in this section is a must, the submission will be considered as failed if one is missing**
-* The candidate should clone this project, add his solution, then deliver it as a compressed file.
+* The candidate should clone this project, add his solution, then deliver it as a compressed csvFile.
 * All test cases in [unit tests](src/test/java/com/progressoft/tools/NormalizerTest.java) should pass.
 * You are only allowed to use Java SE API, any additional libraries shouldn't be used especially for calculations
 * Always use HALF_EVEN when rounding decimal places and fractions.